socialize/socialize-sdk-ios/Documentation/sphinx/source/getting_started.rst

         :width: 529
         :height: 278

-- For older versions of Xcode (4.3 and newer), if your app is not arc-enabled, you MUST also add **-fobjc-arc** to the Other Linker flags.
+- For older versions of Xcode (4.3 and below), if your app is not arc-enabled, you MUST also add **-fobjc-arc** to the Other Linker flags.

 If you need more detail configuring the SDK in your app please see our `Getting Started Video`_.